jeevanreji/pubg1/README.md

 | Cluster Size | 100s–1000s of brokers | 4 brokers |
 | Stream Processing | High-throughput, distributed (Kafka Streams) | Minimal, windowed aggregation with checkpointing |

-> **Note:** KafkaLite is intentionally minimal to demonstrate core Kafka principles in an educational setting.
+> **Note:** PubG1 is intentionally minimal to demonstrate core Kafka principles in an educational setting.
 Despite smaller scale, it maintains **correct replication, offset tracking, and fault recovery**, making it ideal for learning and experimentation.

-> **Takeaway:** KafkaLite is not trying to replace Kafka, but it distills Kafka’s key concepts into a runnable, educational system, highlighting replication, dynamic leader election, consumer offsets, and fault tolerance in a minimal and understandable form.
+> **Takeaway:** PubG1 is not trying to replace Kafka, but it distills Kafka’s key concepts into a runnable, educational system, highlighting replication, dynamic leader election, consumer offsets, and fault tolerance in a minimal and understandable form.

 ---

 ## Conclusion

-KafkaLite demonstrates that replication, dynamic leader election, failover, and consumer offset tracking can be implemented in a minimal system.
+PubG1 demonstrates that replication, dynamic leader election, failover, and consumer offset tracking can be implemented in a minimal system.
 The benchmarks show that even under fault injection (leader/follower crashes):

 - **Throughput** was sustained at expected levels.